Michelle Anjirbag, CT

 Michelle wears a lot of hats including academic, local journalist, facilitator, book reviewer, and shopgirl.
 Her essays have popped up so far at GOOD, Fourth & Sycamore, and Roar, and one time she accidentally found herself on a radio show.
 She has always loved reading, so writing was a natural extension.
 Coincidentally, inventing cocktails, learning about Scotch, baking, yoga, and making friends with random dogs seem to also be natural extensions of writing.

 As a Story Terrace writer, Michelle interviews customers and turns their life stories into books.
-Get to know her better: you can read an autobiographical story of her own below.
-Get in touch today to work with her!
+Get to know her better by reading her autobiographical anecdote below.

 An Unfortunate Lyric Misunderstanding

-We’ve all suffered soramimis, misheard lyrics, but some are worse than others.
-Sure, there are the embarrassing ones that are revealed at public karaokes, or when in long car rides with friends – but when they are songs sung all summer to children aged five to 15 at camp, things can get a little hairy.
+We’ve all suffered from soramimis, misheard lyrics, but some are worse than others.
+Sure, there are the embarrassing ones that are revealed at public karaokes or when in long car rides with friends—but when they are songs sung all summer to children aged five to fifteen at camp, things can get a little hairy.

-I had spent about 15 years at the camp, but it was my first year actually becoming one of the counselors I had idolized as a child.
+I had spent about fifteen years at the camp, but it was my first year actually becoming one of the counselors I had idolized as a child.
 When I was little, being a Deer Lake Camp Counselor seemed like the coolest job in the world.
-When I was older and participated in the leadership programs, I ended up in what I thought was even cooler – teaching rock climbing, teaching communication through silly games and helping groups and individuals grow.
-But at 19 years old, after three years of having to be, in many ways, older than I was, I was burned out.
+When I was older and participated in the leadership programs, I ended up in what I thought was even cooler—teaching rock climbing, teaching communication through silly games, and helping groups and individuals grow.
+But at nineteen years old, after three years of having to be, in many ways, older than I was, I was burned out.